Oracso/CoreData-State-Management/README.md

 # CoreData-State-Management
-An example SwiftUI project using CoreData to manage object data over time.
+An example SwiftUI project using CoreData to manage dynamic object data over time.